-These activities by the underwriter may maintain or otherwise affect the market price of the common stock.
-As a result, the price of the common stock may be higher than the price that otherwise might exist in the open market.
-If these activities are commenced, they may be discontinued by the underwriter at any time.
-These transactions may be effected on the New York Stock Exchange, in the over-the-counter market or otherwise.
+Any of these activities may have the effect of preventing or retarding a decline in the market price of the common stock.
+They may also cause the price of the common stock to be higher than the price that would otherwise exist in the open market in the absence of these transactions.
+The underwriters may conduct these transactions on the New York Stock Exchange or in the over-the-counter market, or otherwise.
+If the underwriters commence any of these transactions, they may discontinue them at any time.

-Boston Properties, Inc. estimates that its total expenses for the offering will be approximately \$200,000.
+We estimate that our portion of the total expenses of this offering will be approximately \$300,000.